-Definition: A material fact in real estate is well-defined as a fact that, if known, might have caused a buyer or seller of real estate to make a different decision with regards to remaining in a contract or to the price paid or received for property.
+A material fact in real estate is information that, if known, might cause a buyer to make a different decision about remaining in a purchase contract, or to the price paid or received for property.
 Both residential and commercial properties can be impacted by material fact disclosure requirements.

 Home Condition and Repair Issues

 Known defects in the structure must be disclosed as material facts in almost every state.
 A potential buyer would either change their mind or their price offer if they learned about an issue with the roof or the foundation.

 Most lenders require home inspections and appraisals that will most likely turn up serious defects, even if the agent or seller doesn't disclose them.
 There's generally no hiding these things.

 As an example, a real estate agent who worked primarily as a buyer agent showed a home to a potential buyer.
 The buyer made another purchase decision after they picked up the corner of an area rug and found a significant foundation crack across much of the main room floor.
 The seller and/or listing agent had an obligation to disclose this information.

 Murder or Death in the Home

 This category is listed as an "emotional defect" in some states.
 It includes murders, deaths, or other violent crimes that might have happened on the property.

 Check with your state to find out what's considered reportable in the case of emotional defects.
 There might be limitations on timeframes and deaths by natural causes or suicide.

 A Pennsylvania court issued a precedent decision that a prior murder in a home was not a material fact and did not need to be disclosed, but that's just one state.
 You'll definitely want to look into your state's rules if you have knowledge that a murder was committed in the home.
 A California court did just the opposite and ruled for a buyer who wasn't told of murders in a home they bought.